 - Develop a portfolio to showcase your data science skills

 - Raise your online profile

-- Apply to relevant data jobs
+- Apply to relevant Data Scientist jobs

-1. Develop the Right Background Skills
+1. Develop the Right Data Skills

 But whatever field you begin with, it should include the fundamentals: Python, SQL, and Excel.
 These skills will be essential to working with and organizing raw data.
 It doesn’t hurt to be familiar with Tableau as well, a tool you’ll use often to create visualizations.
 Keep an eye out for opportunities to help you start thinking like a Data Scientist; the more this background lets you work with data, the more it will help you with the next step.

-2. Learn Data Fundamentals
+2. Learn Data Science Fundamentals